 The Cyber-shot phones, said North American marketing VP Frances Britchford, are “the first to earn the right to be called Cyber-shot” and represent the initial salvo in a product plan that in 2006 will “establish the phone as a credible camera.”

-Sony Ericsson's previous generation of camera phones featured “click-reduction” QuickShare technology and dual-front design.
-With dual-front design, one side of a phone looks like a phone, the other side looks like a camera and consumers can hold it in a horizontal position like a camera to take a picture.
+Sony Ericsson’s previous generation of camera phones featured “click-reduction” QuickShare technology and dual-front design.
+With dual-front design, one side of a phone looks like a phone, the other side looks like a camera, and consumers can hold them in a horizontal position like a camera to take a picture.
 QuickShare technology lets users take a picture with two clicks, thanks to a dedicated shutter button.